BCSC 310: Syllabus

 Course Requirements

-1. Read: Guidelines for choosing your TWO ARTICLES (one classic and one recent) are posted to Blackboard in the document Articles: How to Find Them.
-Within the first few weeks of class, you must obtain approval from the instructor concerning your articles to ensure that they are (a) in the field, (b) substantial and in a “good” journal, and (c) comprised of one “classic” that has stood the test of time and one recent“hot topic” article that has generated recent interest.
-Article selection is first-come, firstserved, so please do not wait until the last moment to select your articles!
+1. Read: Within the first few weeks of class, you must obtain approval from the instructor concerning your TWO ARTICLES (one classic and one recent) to ensure that they are (a) in the field, (b) substantial and in a “good” journal, and (c) one “classic” that has stood the test of time and one recent “hot topic” article that has generated recent interest.
+The guidelines for choosing two articles are posted to Blackboard in the document Articles: How to Find Them.
+Paper selection is first-come, first-served, so please do not wait until the last moment to select your papers!

-2. Present: Your presentation should last approx. 30 mins and ideally make use of slides (Powerpoint, KeyNote, GoogleSlides, etc).
-See the section “Presentation” in the Review-Present-Discuss document on Blackboard for more information.
+2. Present: See the section “Presentation” in the Review-Present-Discuss document on Blackboard for more information on your presentation.

 4. Review: Pick ONE of your two articles to review (either classic or recent).
+Your review is due BEFORE your class presentation (Monday, 9AM).
+Email the review to the instructor (ckuruma2@ur.rochester.edu).
 Guidelines on writing the review can be found in the section “Review: How to Write and Review It” in the Review-Present-Discuss document on Blackboard.
-Your review is due BEFORE your presentation (Monday or Wednesday at 3.25PM).
-Email the review to the instructor.

-5. Review-the-Review: At some point during the semester, you will be sent one other student’s review to review.
-Within one week of receiving this review, submit an electronic copy of your review-of-thereview to the instructor (not to the student writer).
+5. Review-the-Review: You will be serving as a student instructor in one of the presentation sessions.
+Your responsibility as a student instructor involves reviewing the presenter’s review and provide feedback.
+Within one week of receiving a draft review, submit an electronic copy of your review-of-the-review to the instructor (not to the student writer).
 It will then be forwarded back to the original writer.
 More details on how to do this are can be found in the section “Review: How to Write and Review It” in the Review-Present-Discuss document on Blackboard.

-6. Rewrite the Review: Within one week of receiving the instructor’s feedback and the other student’s review-of-the-review, rewrite your review.
+6. Rewrite the Review: Within one week of receiving the review-of-the-review, rewrite your review.
 Your rewrite will be assessed based on how thoroughly you addressed the comments of the instructor and student reviewer.

 7. Participate: Participate actively in class discussions, even when you are not the presenter.
-You are expected to have read the articles in advance, and you should be prepared to raise questions, comments or concerns regarding them as they are being discussed in class.
-Although you may feel that you have little to say about any given article, if you ask yourself why you have nothing to say, you might discover questions or opinions that you didn’t know you had.
-It will also be helpful if you make sure you have a copy of the articles being discussed with you in class (can be an electronic version on a laptop).
+You are expected to have read the papers in advance, and you should be prepared to raise questions, comments or concerns regarding the papers being discussed.
+Although you may feel that you have little to say about any given paper, if you ask yourself why you have nothing to say, you might discover questions or opinions that you didn’t know you had.
+You are expected to have a copy of the paper being discussed with you in class (or view an electronic version on a laptop).
+Presenters should expect everyone in the audience to be able to look at tables or figures in the paper, in addition to theirs being projected on screen.

-In addition, on each presentation day (by noon), you are required to post at least ONE discussion question or clarification question to Blackboard.
-Please see the section “Discussion” in the ReviewPresent-Discuss document on Blackboard for more information.
-Make sure to read others’ posted questions and think about some answers.
+Prior to each discussion day (by noon on Tuesday), you are required to post at least ONE discussion question or clarification question to Slack.
+Please see the section “Discussion” in the Review-Present-Discuss document on Blackboard for more information.

-Your participation will be determined by your preparedness (i.e., ability to ask and answer questions and provide comments about the articles), your Blackboard discussion question posts, your review-of the-review, and your attendance.
+Your participation will be determined by your preparedness (i.e., ability to ask and answer questions and provide comments about the articles), your Slack discussion question posts, your review-of the-review, and your active participation in a class discussion (not your presence or attendance).
 If you find yourself unable to voice your opinions during class, you should email me your thoughts on a particular topic before the end of the day in order to earn participation points.

 Evaluation

-1. Presentation/leading the class discussion of your article: 30% (i.e. 30 points).
+1. Presentation/leading the class discussion of your article: 30% (or points).
 See the sections “Presentation” and “Discussion” in the Review-Present-Discuss document on Blackboard for more info

 2. Written review of your article: 20%